Should You Worry That Your Menopause Brain Fog Is Dementia?

 ✔ Cut out sugary, fatty food, and replace it with more fruit and vegetables.

-✔ During perimenopause eat more phytoestrogen (plant estrogen) eg Soya products ie soya milk & soya beans
+✔ During perimenopause, eat more phytoestrogen (plant estrogen) eg Soya products ie soya milk & soya beans (check with clinician for dietary restrictions)

 ✔ Stop smoking & reduce alcohol intake